 - what types of other income does the plan offset?

-- How long is the pre-existing condition exclusion period?
+- How long is the pre-existing conditions exclusion period?

 - Are any medical conditions excluded?